Dave Pidwell

 Series C in 2008

-Verinata Health focuses on maternal and fetal health by developing non-invasive tests for the early identification of fetal chromosomal abnormalities.
-Utilizing proprietary technologies, the company analyzes cell-free DNA in maternal blood to offer a safe and accurate assessment of fetal aneuploidy.
-This approach aims to alleviate the anxiety associated with traditional prenatal screening methods that often involve multiple steps, high false-positive rates, and invasive procedures.
-Verinata seeks to provide women with a straightforward solution, consisting of a single blood draw that delivers definitive results.
-The company is also conducting a large-scale, prospective, blinded pivotal study to validate the sensitivity and specificity of its prenatal test, with results anticipated to enhance the understanding and effectiveness of prenatal care.
+Verinata Health is a company dedicated to improving maternal and fetal health through the development of non-invasive tests designed for the early identification of fetal chromosomal abnormalities.
+Utilizing proprietary technologies, Verinata focuses on analyzing cell-free DNA in maternal blood to provide pregnant women with a safe, accurate, and definitive assessment of fetal aneuploidy.
+This approach aims to alleviate the anxiety associated with traditional multi-step prenatal screening methods, which often have high false-positive rates and can yield confusing results.
+By offering a single blood draw test, Verinata seeks to fulfill the recommendations for first trimester aneuploidy risk assessment, thereby enhancing the overall experience for expectant mothers.
+The company is actively conducting a prospective, blinded pivotal study to validate the sensitivity and specificity of its first prenatal test on a large scale, with results anticipated in the near future.

 Moxsie